 Boil the fregula in abundant salted water and drain it al dente.
 Finish cooking the fish soup in a pan by merging it with the fregula largo, high heat, so they take flavor.
 Emulsify with extra virgin olive oil and freshly ground black pepper.

-Composition of the dish: put the fregola in single holsters, drizzle with a little’ crazy water, lay a fillet of fish (Skinless and boneless: I recommend).
+Composition of the dish: put the fregola in single holsters, spray with some crazy water, lay a fillet of fish (Skinless and boneless: I recommend).
 Garnish with tomatoes.
-Sprinkle with a little extra virgin olive oil, some’ black pepper and garnish with chopped parsley or a few sprigs of thyme and Marjoram.
+Sprinkle with a little extra virgin olive oil, a little black pepper and decorate with chopped parsley or with a few thyme and mackeran leaves.
 Bon appétit!